HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 featured_stat_1: 99.93%
 featured_stat_label_1: Pages that load an image resource of some kind.
 featured_stat_2: 87.1%
-featured_stat_label_2: Images on the web delivered as JPEGs, PNGs, or GIFs insteasd of next-gen formats!
+featured_stat_label_2: Images on the web delivered as JPEGs, PNGs, or GIFs instead of next-gen formats!
 featured_stat_3: 5.6%
 featured_stat_label_3: Share of desktop pages that included a `video` element.
 A three-fold increase from last year.
 ---